UAB vs. Southern Miss NCAA Football Odds, Plays and Insights | October 16, 2021

 - Southern Miss has one win against the spread in six games this year.

-- The Golden Eagles have yet to cover the spread this year when underdogs by 16 points or more.
+- This season, the Golden Eagles are winless ATS when entering a game as an underdog of 16 points or more.

-- Southern Miss' games this year have hit the over one time in six opportunities (16.7%).
+- Southern Miss' games this year have hit the over on one of six set point totals (16.7%).

-- In games that Southern Miss piles up more than 357.5 yards, the team is 1-1 against the spread and 1-1 overall.
+- Southern Miss is 1-1 against the spread and 1-1 overall when the team amasses over 357.5 yards.

-- This season the Golden Eagles have turned the ball over 14 times, three more than the Blazers' takeaways (11).
+- This year the Golden Eagles have turned the ball over 14 times, three more than the Blazers' takeaways (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.